Individuals may apply online at http://www.calu.edu and pay the application fee following the guidelines listed.

 Students holding undergraduate degrees from a Canadian college or university need only submit their official transcripts directly to the Graduate School.
 If they are similar to the materials from the United States model, they will be evaluated locally.
 If not, students will be required to comply with the above international student policy.

 Acceptance into the University Does Not Imply Receipt of a Graduate Assistantship

-International students should contact the dean of the School of Graduate Studies and Research regarding graduate assistantships and the Financial Aid Office regarding other financial options.
+International students who are interested may contact the School of Graduate Studies and Research regarding graduate assistantships and the Financial Aid Office regarding financial options.

-International students are not eligible for graduate assistantships their first semester.
+International students are not eligible for graduate assistantships in their first semester.